jasieksz/computer-science/README.md

-Work from university classes and additional activties.
+Various project from university classes and additional activties.